josephtey/AmplifyWorkshop/README.md

    amplify push
    ```

-   In the AWS console, search for DynamoDB or click this [deep link](#https://ap-southeast-2.console.aws.amazon.com/dynamodb/home?region=ap-southeast-2).\
+   In the AWS console, search for DynamoDB or [click this](https://ap-southeast-2.console.aws.amazon.com/dynamodb/home?region=ap-southeast-2).\
    Click on "tables" on the left then `items-dev` - this is the table you just pushed to the Cloud.\
    You can click on the "Items" tab to see the data.
 Currently, it should be empty.